qcode95/qcode95/README.md

 <img src="https://raw.githubusercontent.com/ninhtqse/ninhtqse/main/header_.png" alt="Header Image"/>
-<h1>Web Developer (Javascript, HTML/CSS & Java)</h1>
+<h1>Web Developer (Javascript, HTML/CSS)</h1>

 ### About me
 👋 Hello there!
 I'm qcode95, a developer with a passion for creating great web experiences.

-Focusing on JavaScript, HTML/CSS, and Java, I'm diving into the world of web development, looking to make waves.
+Focusing on JavaScript and HTML/CSS, I'm diving into the world of web development, looking to make waves.
 From designing eye-catching user interfaces to ensuring seamless interactions for web applications.

 I always aim to create an engaging and eye-catching web experience for users even though I may be new to the field.